Bench Dips: How To Do, Muscles Worked and Form

 2. Bench Dip With Straight Legs

-Tricep bench dip with straight legs is a simpler version of the standard bench dip that you can use to build your arms at home, at the gym, or even on a park bench while you’re running in the morning.
+A tricep bench dip with straight legs is a simpler version of the standard bench dip.
+You can use it to build your arms at home, at the gym, or even on a park bench while you’re running in the morning.

 While still a beginner-friendly move, this variation is slightly tougher because you have to lift and lower a higher proportion of your own bodyweight.